No, the liquid products are produced by Chandler, Inc., of Vineyard, Utah, and we are the distributor for Chandler.

 No, the Chandler products contain enzymes and other biostimulants, but they do not contain any live cultures.
 Although enzymes can break down under extreme temperatures, they are generally less sensitive to acidity (pH), temperature, and other environmental conditions than bacteria or other live cultures.
 So, enzyme products tend to work more consistently and across a broader range of field conditions than other types of biological products.
 Also, enzymes stimulate chemical reactions without being altered or depleted, so enzyme products are very cost effective because they are only required in small quantities.

 Yes, you can usually store the products for several month without diminishing the product performance.
-The main steps are to make sure that any open containers are well sealed and that all containers are not exposed to extreme temperatures.
-Most enzymes break down under extreme temperatures, so the product may become less effective if it gets too hot or too cold.
-We recommend that the liquid products should not freeze, and all of the liquid and dry products should not be exposed to temperatures that exceed 120 degrees.
+You should make sure that any open containers are well sealed and that all containers are not exposed to extreme temperatures.
+Most enzymes break down under extremely high temperatures, so the product may become less effective if it gets too hot.
+Also, the plastic containers may burst if their liquid contents freeze.
+Accordingly, we recommend that the liquid products should not freeze, and all of the liquid and dry products should not be exposed to temperatures that exceed 120 degrees.
 If the products are stored under suitable conditions, we have found that they can remain to be fully effective for at least 2-3 years.

 The liquid Chandler crop products may be combined in a tank-mix with most liquid fertilizers, herbicides, fungicides, and other pesticides.
 However, some of these chemicals can react with micronutrients in suspensions, so we recommend that you completely dilute all other products with water and then add the liquid Chandler products to the tank last.

 Chandler Biocat 1000, Foliar, and Soil work with Dry Seed Treat to make more effective use of crop inputs and to build yields.
-However, each product is designed to work on a different part of the cropping system, and the product ingredients are different because of their distinct roles in crop farming.
+However, each product is designed to work on a different part of the cropping system, and the product ingredients are different because of their distinct roles.
 Chandler Foliar continues the work of Dry Seed Treat by helping the plant to absorb more nutrients and enhance photosynthesis in order to build higher yields.
-Chandler Soil multiplies the beneficial microbes in the soil to make sure that water and other nutrients are availble to support plant growth, and it provides a long-term impact on the soil structure.
-Finally, Biocat 1000 breaks down crop residue to complete the nutrient cycle and prepare for the next crop.
-We explain these relationships in our papers on the main benefits of the crop products and the benefits of a foliar feeding program.
+Chandler Soil multiplies the beneficial microbes in the soil to improve soil health and fertility, and it provides a long-term impact on the soil structure.
+Finally, Biocat 1000 breaks down crop residue to complete the recycle nutrients for the next crop.